 737 Diamond Street in Noe Valley, San Francisco

-Their homemade pasta is fresh and perfectly cooked with sautéed vegetables, meats and/or cheese and sauce.
-The eggplant mousse with burrata cheese is to die for.
-The pork chop with a red wine sauce is outstanding as well.
+Their homemade pasta is fresh and perfectly cooked with sautéed vegetables, meats, cheese, and sauce.
+The eggplant mousse with burrata cheese is to die for, and the pork chop with a red wine sauce is also outstanding.

-The Castro and Noe Valley neighborhoods not only feature a rich culinary scene, they are also home to some of the best apartments in the city.
-To learn more about rentals in the area, call one of the top realtors in San Francisco, Ray Amouzandeh, at 415.494.7009 or email SFHomez(at)gmail(dotted)com
+The Castro and Noe Valley neighborhoods not only feature a rich culinary scene but are also home to some of the best apartments in the city.